Kenya-Rae/home-cook-recipes/README.md

 - Within this project, I used materlise to get the hex colours for my site.
 I had choosen to go with minimal colours.
 This choice was due to how the website would be constructed, if there where multiple colours within this it could be too busy for the user.
 As the recipes and the page content will fullfill the visual side of the site.
 The only elements I intended to use colour on were buttons, navagation bar and footer.

 ### Images
-- Some images are from my personal gallery, though the a few where taken from google under the creative commons licenses.
+- Some images are from my personal gallery, though a few where taken from google under the creative commons licenses.
 As this is a recipe site that allows users to add and share their own recipes.
 No other images where included in this project other than those assigned to a recipe.
+-
 ### Wireframes

 Wireframes were created using [Balsamiq](https://balsamiq.com/).